Jawsen/Jawsen.github.io/index.md

 # 🧭 Welcome — Let’s Talk Fines

-_Getting a fines in NYC sucks — but it happens a lot.
+_Getting fines in NYC sucks — but it happens a lot.
 Ever wondered when and where you're most likely to get one?
 We looked at thousands of real violations to figure out the patterns behind the fines.
 This site breaks down when fines are handed out, where they happen most, and what types of cars get hit the hardest — with interactive maps and charts you can explore yourself._

 ![New York City Skyline](/assets/images/NYC_skyline.png)